SyncfusionExamples/how-to-skip-the-sorting-when-group-the-columns-in-uwp-data-grid/README.md

-# How to Skip the Sorting When Group the Columns in WPF DataGrid?
+# How to Skip the Sorting When Group the Columns in UWP DataGrid?

 This sample illustrates how to skip the sorting when group the columns in [UWP DataGrid](https://www.syncfusion.com/uwp-ui-controls/datagrid) (SfDataGrid).